Hell Below/Stars Above: Background

-In 1996, the Toadies had been touring constantly for two years in support of their platinum-selling debut album, Rubberneck, and its hit single, "Possum Kingdom".
-Following the tour's conclusion on September 14, 1996, the band fired their lead guitarist Darrel Herbert.
-Herbert was fired because he no longer wanted to tour; "In our minds, he wasn’t enjoying the lifestyle as much as we were", founding member and bassist Lisa Umbarger said.
-"He got grumpy."
+In 1994, the Toadies released their debut album Rubberneck.
+Propelled by the hit single "Possum Kingdom" and the band's relentless touring schedules, the album was certified Platinum by the Recording Industry Association of America (RIAA) in 1996.
+Touring for the album wrapped up in September 1996, after which the band fired lead guitarist Darrel Herbert, who no longer wanted to tour.
 After auditioning several guitarists in late 1996, the band settled on Clark Vogeler of the alternative rock band Funland, which had broken up earlier in June.

-After writing and rehearsing new material throughout 1997, the Toadies began recording a new album in Austin, Texas with Butthole Surfers guitarist Paul Leary as producer in January 1998.
-The album, which would later be known as Feeler, resulted in the band recording 14 songs.
-Feeler was a stylistic departure for the band, and their attempt to make was "a more mature record".
-However, Interscope was dissatisfied with the material coming out of the album's recording sessions and rejected the album several times, forcing the band to tweak their songs.
-The album's recording was finished in April 1998, and was given a tentative release date of late summer 1998.
-Unfortunately, as Feeler's sessions had taken longer than expected due to the constant tweaking, the band had missed their scheduled time to have the album mixed by Andy Wallace.
-Subsequently, while waiting for someone to mix the album, the band wrote and/or included five more songs for consideration on the album, and its release date was moved back to around early 1999.
-As no one else ended up taking on the role of mixing the album, the Toadies handed the label an unmixed and unmastered version of the album.
-Upon receiving the final album, Interscope withheld Feeler from release, unhappy with the album's perceived change in sound.
-After the album's rejection, the band, who now faced writers' block and were generally unhappy with the album's "mechanical" production, decided to scrap Feeler completely.
+After writing and rehearsing new material throughout 1997, the Toadies recorded a new album, later known as Feeler, in Austin, Texas with producer Paul Leary (of the Butthole Surfers) between January and April 1998.
+The band recorded 14 songs for the album, which was envisioned as an attempt to make "a more mature record" than Rubberneck.
+Dissatisfied with the album's material, the Toadies' record label, Interscope Records, forced the band to make adjustments to Feeler; this protracted its recording process, and the band missed their scheduled time to have the album mixed by Andy Wallace as a result.
+Whilst waiting for someone to mix the album, the Toadies wrote and/or included five more songs for consideration on the album, and its release date was moved back from late summer of 1998 to around early 1999.
+Ultimately, the band ended up handing Feeler over to Interscope in an unmixed and unmastered state; the label then withheld the album from release, unhappy with its perceived change in sound.